tolo38/usefull/all/VirtualBox.use.md

 thomas@thomas-VirtualBox:~$ sudo gpasswd -a thomas vboxsf
 ```
  - By default (when auto-mount is checked) shared folder are mounted on `/media/sf_`

+Network
+---
+- Keep the first apadter as it is (`NAT`) it provides an easy access to internet.
+- Add a second adapter `Bridged Adapter` to access special subnetwork IPs